-For FCAT Writing, students demonstrate their writing skills by producing, within 45 minutes, a draft response to an assigned topic (prompt).
+For the essay portion of FCAT Writing+, students demonstrate their writing skills by producing, within 45 minutes, a draft response to an assigned topic (prompt).
 This type of writing is called demand writing.
 Students in Grade 4 write either an expository or a narrative essay while students in Grades 8 and 10 write either an expository or a persuasive essay.
 Prompts are carefully selected to ensure that the subject matter is interesting and appropriate for the student's grade level.